🌙

 Who is Nick Szabo?

 One of the most influential computer scientists of all time, Nick Szabo is an American polymath with expertise in economics, libertarianism, cryptography, programming, law, and science.
-Szabo's friend, Donald McIntyre, describes Szabo as a "quiet master of cryptocurrency" and states:
+Szabo's former business partner, Donald McIntyre, describes Szabo as a "quiet master of cryptocurrency" and states:

 "I think his work and insights are comparable to Einstein, Heisenberg, Bohr, Born, and Schrödinger..."